 What this means is that even for places where the growing season is short, you can offset the drop in sunlight by using artificial light.

 Colder growing climates are also affected by shorter days and less light.
-For many plants, it is the drop in the light that causes problems, but the temperature is also a factor.
+For many plants, it isn’t just the drop in the light that causes problems, but the drop in temperature.
 For those reasons, a greenhouse becomes a tool to offset both the reduction in lighting and the reduction in warmth.